 It must be stressed that superposition holds only for the linear bilaterally network, where there is a linear relationship between voltage, current, and resistance.
 Since power loss in the resistor results from the squared relation, as

-So, superposition cannot be used to calculate power directly, inside the circuit, because of non-linear nature of power but must be calculated from a total voltage and current value.
+So, superposition cannot be used to calculate power directly, inside the circuit, because of the non-linear nature of power but must be calculated from a total voltage and current value.

-Example of superposition Theorem
+Example of Superposition Theorem

 Find V in the circuit given below:

 Using voltage divider;